How to report an incident involving bias or hate at UW-Madison, including the actions taken following a report.

 Who else can I talk to?

 The Dean of Students Office works closely with many other campus partners.
 If a bias or hate reporter would rather utilize another campus resource, they can connect with any of the partners below.
-These partners may have their own arsenal of resources, and can help fill out a Bias or Hate Reporting form.
+These partners may have their own resources, and can help fill out a Bias or Hate Reporting form.

 What is the Bias Response Advisory Board?